Slimakanzer/space-rangers/vue/README.md

 # Front for Space Rangers

-> A Vue.js project with WebGL and vue-bootsrap
+> A vue-cli project with WebGL and vue-bootsrap

 ## Build Setup